Other Income Mortgage Guidelines With Less Than 2 Years Seasoning

-This BLOG On Income Mortgage Guidelines With Less Than 2 Years Was PUBLISHED On October 23rd, 2019
+This Article Is About Income Mortgage Guidelines With Less Than 2 Years

 Most lenders want to see 2 years of the same employment history from mortgage applicants.
 There are two types of lending requirements: